 With the end of the distribution of Yumeiro Cast in 2019, the group is in a sort of official disbandment status – the game was recently picked up by a Chinese company and is going to be distributed there so there is no mention on whether the game will be picked up as it is, if the story will keep going or if any of the original cast will return.

 In 2017, Rejet announced the launch of their first ever idol game Star Revo.

 4U lineup consisted of Yuuya Nakada, Atsushi Tamaru, Taku Yashiro and Makoto Furukawa.

-Unfortunately, in 2018, with the end of distribution for Star Revo, 4U got to give a last gift to their fans with the release of the popular アオノエデン (Ao no Eden) in the special Best Of, THE BEST「STAR REVOLUTION」Vol. 1.
+Unfortunately, in 2018, with the end of the distribution for Star Revo, 4U got to give the last gift to their fans with the release of the popular アオノエデン (Ao no Eden) in the special Best Of, THE BEST「STAR REVOLUTION」Vol. 1.

 Although the group was announced in February 2018, they haven’t released any music.